zjn0613/ISFMF/README.md

-# Convolutional Matrix Factorization (ConvMF)
+# Image Shape Feature Matrix Factorization (ISFMF)

 ### Overview
-> Sparseness of user-to-item rating data is one of the major factors that deteriorate the quality of recommender system.
-To handle the sparsity problem, several recommendation techniques have been proposed that additionally consider auxiliary information to improve rating prediction accuracy.
-In particular, when rating data is sparse, document modeling-based approaches have improved the accuracy by additionally utilizing textual data such as reviews, abstracts, or synopses.
-However, due to the inherent limitation of the bag-of-words model, they have difficulties in effectively utilizing contextual information of the documents, which leads to shallow understanding of the documents.
-This paper proposes a novel context-aware recommendation model, convolutional matrix factorization (ConvMF) that integrates convolutional neural network (CNN) into probabilistic matrix factorization (PMF).
-Consequently, ConvMF captures contextual information of documents and further enhances the rating prediction accuracy.
+> Recommender system is an information-ﬁltering tool used in solving the problem that the user’s preference in information overload.
+In recent years, some algorithms have been combined with some side information (i.e., item description documents, user reviews, and social networks), and rating prediction accuracy has been signiﬁcantly improved.
+However, for fashionable goods, such as apparel and shoes that are important for designing, the contextual information of items is insufﬁcient, and their image shape feature should be considered.
+Currently, no such recommender system is available to use this feature of image shape.
+This study proposes a novel probabilistic model using the image shape feature that integrates a convolutional neural network into the probabilistic matrix factorization.
+The experiment conducted on two real-world datasets corroborates that our model outperforms the other recommendation models.

 ### Paper
-- Convolutional Matrix Factorization for Document Context-Aware Recommendation (*RecSys 2016*)
-  - <a href="http://dm.postech.ac.kr/~cartopy" target="_blank">_**Donghyun Kim**_</a>, Chanyoung Park, Jinoh Oh, Seungyong Lee, Hwanjo Yu
-- Deep Hybrid Recommender Systems via Exploiting Document Context and Statistics of Items (*Information Sciences (SCI)*)
-   - <a href="http://dm.postech.ac.kr/~cartopy" target="_blank">_**Donghyun Kim**_</a>, Chanyoung Park, Jinoh Oh, Hwanjo Yu
+- Apparel Goods Recommender System-Based Image Shape Features Extracted by a CNN (*IEEE SMC 2018*)
+  - Yufeng Duan, Ryosuke Sage

 ### Requirements

-- Python 2.7
+- Python 3.5
-- Keras 0.3.3
+- Keras 2.0
- - <a href="https://github.com/cartopy/keras-0.3.3" target="_blank">See installation instructions</a>

 ### How to Run

 Note: Run `python <install_path>/run.py -h` in bash shell.
-You will see how to configure several parameters for ConvMF
+You will see how to configure several parameters

 ### Configuration
 You can evaluate our model with different settings in terms of the size of dimension, the value of hyperparameter, the number of convolutional kernal, and etc. Below is a description of all the configurable parameters and their defaults: